Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Introduction

-There are several works that deal with the discretization of the Cahn--Hilliard equation \emph{with} dynamic boundary conditions.
-In \cite{CherfilsPetcuPierre2010} and \cite{CherfilsPetcu2014}, the authors have considered a backward Euler time discretization of Allen--Cahn, respectively, Cahn--Hilliard dynamic boundary conditions and derived optimal-order fully discrete error estimates.
-In \cite{HarderKovacs2022} there were shown optimal-order semi-discrete error estimates for Cahn--Hilliard-type dynamic boundary conditions and a bulk--surface finite element approximation.
-In the recent work \cite{BullerjahnKovacs2024} this result was extended to optimal-order fully discrete error estimates for a $q$-step backward difference formulae (BDF method) of order $1$ to $5$.
+There are several works that deal with the Cahn--Hilliard equation \emph{with} dynamic boundary conditions, analyzing \emph{semi-discrete} convergence rates, fully discrete convergence without rates or qualitative properties.
+In \cite{CherfilsPetcuPierre2010} and \cite{CherfilsPetcu2014}, the authors have considered a backward Euler time discretization of Allen--Cahn-type, respectively, Cahn--Hilliard dynamic boundary conditions and derived optimal-order semi-discrete error estimates in space on a 2$d$ or 3$d$ slab.
+In \cite{HarderKovacs2022} there were shown optimal-order semi-discrete error estimates for the model in \cite{GoldsteinMiranvilleSchimperna2011} and a bulk--surface finite element approximation.
 The weak convergence up to a subsequence of the Cahn--Hilliard equation with reaction rate dependent dynamic boundary conditions for a bulk--surface finite element/backward Euler scheme was proved in \cite{KnopfLamLiuMetzger2021,Metzger2021}, and in \cite{Metzger2023} for an SAV scheme.
 In \cite{BaoZhang2021} the authors considered a backward Euler time discretization of reaction rate dependent dynamic boundary conditions and derived first order semi-discrete error estimates in time.
 Numerical experiments for the Cahn--Hilliard system with transmission rate dependent dynamic boundary conditions are presented in \cite{KnopfLam2020}, with a discretization by the backward Euler method in time and linear finite elements in space.
-For the dynamic boundary conditions proposed in \cite{LiuWu2019} and a semi-discrete in time stabilized linearly implicit BDF2 scheme, an energy dissipation and error estimates are shown in \cite{MengBaoZhang2023}, and in \cite{LiuShenZheng2024} this scheme is used for various dynamic boundary conditions in a multiple scalar auxiliary variables (MSAV) approach.
-In \cite{AltmannZimmer2023} the authors derive a dissipation-preserving scheme by a PDAE formulation for Allen--Cahn-type, and Cahn--Hilliard-type dynamic boundary conditions, and a semi-discrete in time backward Euler approach with convex-concave splitting.
+For the dynamic boundary conditions proposed in \cite{LiuWu2019} and a semi-discrete in time stabilized linearly implicit BDF2 scheme, an energy dissipation and semi-discrete error estimates in time are shown in \cite{MengBaoZhang2023}, and in \cite{LiuShenZheng2024} this scheme is used for various dynamic boundary conditions in a multiple scalar auxiliary variables (MSAV) approach.
+In \cite{AltmannZimmer2023} the authors derive a dissipation-preserving scheme by formulating a partial differential--algebraic equation (PDAE) for Allen--Cahn-type, and Cahn--Hilliard-type dynamic boundary conditions, and a semi-discrete in time backward Euler approach with convex--concave splitting.
 Additional structure-preserving schemes for Cahn--Hilliard-type dynamic boundary conditions can be found in \cite{OkumuraFukao2024}.
-To our knowledge there are no fully discrete error estimates available for the bulk--surface Cahn--Hilliard system with dynamic boundary conditions.